jsobeck/MOOG/SM2_4_38_Mac-install.md

 - Make sure all $PATH specifications are correct and include directories such /usr/local,...
 - With aprropriate permissions, download the gzipped tarfile for SM (filename: sm2_4_38.tar.gz)
 - Move tarfile to /usr/local directory
-- unzip and untar file
+- Unzip and untar file
 - Execute set_opts code (chmod/sudo for necessary permissions)
 - Open sm2_4_38/Makefile in a text editor and alter the C compiler/flag information as follows: